 The network includes two centers.
 The first, a headquarters in Germany, in Koblenz.
 The second, a tactical seat in the Amersfoort military center in the Netherlands.

-In the intentions of the underwriters, this Germany-Netherlands axis should accelerate the development of common standards and technologies.
-"In the future" it could benefit the whole European defense system, both on a traditional and cyberwarfare level.
+In the intentions of the signatories, this Germany-Holland axis should accelerate the development of common standards and technologies.
+“In the future” it could benefit the entire European defense system, both on a traditional level and in cyber warfare.

-The agreement, it says, will better integrate the joint operations of Germany and the Netherlands in the framework of NATO.
-The press release hopes that the agreement can be extended to other states.
+The agreement, it says, will better integrate the joint operations of Germany and the Netherlands within the NATO framework.
+The statement hopes that the agreement can be extended to other states.

 Source: Dutch Ministry of Defense